ispirovjr/Onlympiad2020/README.md

 * [Spring](https://spring.io/)

-# Getting startd:
+# Getting started:

-This porject is not local and is completely cloud-based.
+This project is not local and is completely cloud-based.

 ## Prerequisites